Face coverings are required for many workers and customers. Find out the rules and obligations for businesses.

 Only customers aged 12 years or older are required to wear a face coverings.

-Some people who have a disability or health condition may not be able to wear a face covering safely or comfortably, and so are not required to wear one.
+Wearing a face covering may be unsuitable for some people due to a disability or health condition, so they are not required to wear one.
 These people can get an exemption card but are not required to carry it or show it.

 Businesses and services do not need to stop people without face coverings from entering their premises or boarding their transport service, because some people will be exempt from wearing a face covering.